SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Collecting_data_to_report_an_issue_to_TechSupport.md

 ## Web app recordings

-For troubleshooting of issues with Web Applications: Dashboards, Monitoring, Low-Code Apps, etc. - we recommend using the DataMiner Web Support Assistant plugin.
-The plugin can be installed from Chrome Web Store on any Chromium-based browser: [DataMiner Web Support Assistant - Chrome Web Store](https://chromewebstore.google.com/detail/dataminer-web-support-ass/nofmcbgpolhjblmafpfbffjnganhapge)
+For troubleshooting issues related to DataMiner web apps, such as DataMiner Dashboards, the Monitoring app, and DataMiner Low-Code Apps, we recommend using the DataMiner Web Support Assistant browser extension.

-> [!IMPORTANT]
-> After adding the extension for the first time, it is recommended to restart the browser before creating a recording.

-Once the plugin is installed:
+This extension is available for Google Chrome or any Chromium-based browser.

+### Installing the DataMiner Web Support Assistant

+1. Look up the [*DataMiner Web Support Assistant*](https://chromewebstore.google.com/detail/dataminer-web-support-ass/nofmcbgpolhjblmafpfbffjnganhapge) extension in the Chrome Web Store.

+1. Click *Add to Chrome* in the top-right corner.

+1. Restart your browser.

+### Creating a recording with the DataMiner Web Support Assistant

-1. Navigate to the tab where a bug or issue is experienced in the DataMiner Web App.
+1. Navigate to the tab where you are experiencing an issue with a DataMiner web app.

-1. Open the extension by clicking its icon in the top right corner.
-If the extension is not pinned, click the puzzle icon and then select the extension.
+1. Click the puzzle icon in the top-right corner of your browser and select *DataMiner Web Support Assistant* from the list of available extensions.

+1. Click the large red recording button to start the recording.

    ![Web Support Assistant icon and popup](~/user-guide/images/Web_Support_Assistant_icon_popup.png)

-1. Click the large red record button to start the recording.
    The extension will minimize, indicating that the recording has begun.
 The maximum duration for a recording is 10 minutes.

-1. Replicate the process that led to encountering the bug or issue in the web app.
+1. Replicate the process that led to the bug or issue in the web app.

-1. When the issue has been successfully replicated, reopen the extension and click the "END" button to stop the recording.
+1. When the issue has been successfully replicated, reopen the extension and click the red *END* button to stop the recording.

-1. Allow the extension to finish processing the data, this will be indicated by a loading screen.
+1. Allow the extension to finish processing the data.
+This will be indicated by a loading screen.
 Do not close the extension during this process.

-1. Once the recording is ready, download the ZIP file containing all the necessary data.
+   Once the recording is ready, a green checkmark will be displayed.

+1. Click *Download* to download the ZIP file containing all the necessary data.
 This concludes the recording process.

 > [!IMPORTANT]
 > The extension only collects data from the tab in which the recording was started.
-Ensure to stay within that tab to recreate the issue accurately.
+Ensure to stay within that tab to accurately recreate the issue.

 ## DELT export packages